 Florida is teetering on the brink.
 OK, to be fair, Florida is teetering on many brinks on any given day.
-But the latest concern is the looming possibility that our state will adopt Daylight Saving Time year round.
+But one concern is the looming possibility that our state will adopt Daylight Saving Time year round.

 The deal isn’t done yet.
-But the Senate voted 33-2 Tuesday to send a bill to Gov. Rick Scott asking Congress to decide if we can take a pass on this whole spring forward, fall back thing.
-The House passed the measure 103-11 on Feb.
-14. (Update: On March 23, Gov. Scott said yes to the bill – now it’s up to Congress.)
+But earlier this year the Senate voted to send a bill to Gov. Rick Scott asking Congress to decide if we can take a pass on this whole spring forward, fall back thing.
+The House passed the measure, and the governor said yes to the bill – now it’s up to Congress.

-There are some of you who are quite smug about this, crowing excitedly about the fact that in the winter, there will be more sunshine, as if somehow we have a lack of that in Florida.
-We have a few issues with the whole idea.
+There are some of you who are quite smug about the idea of perpetual Daylight Saving Time, crowing excitedly about the fact that in the winter, there will be more sunshine, as if somehow we have a lack of that in Florida.
+But we have a few issues with the idea.

 Here are some reasons Miami doesn’t need Daylight Saving Time all year.

 Stop acting like you do anything after work but eat a nutritionally imbalanced evening meal and watch Netflix.
 You’re not out kayaking or running or going to the beach.
 You don’t need more sunshine for sitting on your couch.

 Rep. Heather Fitzenhagen suggested Floridians would revel in the ability to go out to dinner with a spouse under perpetual Daylight Saving Time, as if nobody can ingest food after the sun goes down.
 Are you kidding me?
 Miami thrives after dark.
 The only place you go when it’s still daylight is the early bird buffet.

 Some mornings, it’s still going to be dark at 8 a.m.

 You think it’s hard to get your kids up for school now?
 Wait till the sun comes up after 8 a.m.
 You’re going to need a crowbar to get them out of bed.